 \section{Discussion}

 In the previous section, we investigated the reasons that lead to energy non-conservation in our simulations.
-In this section, we discuss potential strategies and solutions, and further comment on other problems in modelling the collapse phase of SIDM haloes.
+In this section, we discuss potential strategies and solutions, and we further comment on other problems in modelling the collapse phase of SIDM halos.

-As a solution to the variable time steps breaking the time-reversibility, we set all particles to the smallest time step which was kept at a fixed value.
-This increased the computational costs drastically and thus is unfavourable.
-In principle, the particles could have different time steps, and keeping them fixed should not hurt energy conservation.
-But for particles moving from the outer regions of the halo to its centre, it would imply that they are evolved on a too large time step, accumulating significant numerical errors other than energy non-conservation.
-If it would be possible to choose the variable time steps in a symmetric way, i.e.\ allowing for time reversibility, energy could be conserved.
-Achieving exact reversibility without a drastic increase in computational costs seems to be rather unfeasible.
+As a solution to the variable time steps breaking the time-reversibility, we set all particles to the smallest time step, which was kept at a fixed value.
+This increases the computational costs drastically and, thus, this option is unfavourable.
+In principle, the particles could have different time steps and keeping them fixed would not be expected to hurt energy conservation.
+However, for particles moving from the outer regions of the halo to its centre, it would imply that they have evolved on a too large time step, accumulating significant numerical errors other than energy non-conservation.
+If it would be possible to choose the variable time steps in a symmetric way, namely,\ allowing for time reversibility, energy could be conserved.
+Achieving an exact reversibility without a drastic increase in computational costs seems to be rather unfeasible.
 Nevertheless, significant improvements to get closer to reversibility are possible by extrapolating the time step function or by using a try-and-reject scheme, which comes with a significant increase in computational costs too, but not prohibitively large \citep{Dehnen_2017}.
 In summary, the situation can be improved but there is no complete solution in sight.